-Add a pushbutton, 10kΩ resistor (Brown-Black- Orange-Gold) and wires as shown.
-Orient the button so the pins that are doser are next to each other.
+Add a pushbutton, 10 kΩ resistor (Brown-Black- Orange-Gold) and wires as shown.
+Orient the button so the pins that are closer are next to each other.
 These connect when you push it; pins below each other are always connected.

-Change the Blink code so it only blinks the LED while pin 2 is LOW: Define a button variable, set it to 2 in your setup() function, and use if (digitalRead(2)==LOW) {...} in your loop() code.
+Change the Blink code so it only blinks the LED while pin 2 is LOW: Define a button variable and set it to 2 in your setup() function.
+Use if (digitalRead(button)==LOW) {...} in your loop() code.
 Don't forget the curly braces and the double equal sign.
 Now, the LED will only blink while you press the pushbutton!

 We are using pin 2 as a digital input to detect if its voltage is closer to GND or 5V.
 Every digital pin 0..13 can be an input or output pin.
 While input is the default, it's good style to add pinmode(button,INPUT); to your setup() function to make it more readable.
 Remember to end each statement with a semicolon.

-Tip: If you need help with any function, highlight it by double-clicking, then select "Find In Reference" from the Help menu.
-For more help with the programming language, see arduino.cc/en/Tutorial/Foundations.
+Tip: For help with any function, double-click to highlight it, then select the Help:Find In Reference menu.
+I also use the language reference at arduino.cc/en/Reference a lot; more tutorials are at arduino.cc/en/Tutorial/Foundations.

-The $10k\Omega$ resistor is a pullup resistor.
+The 10 k Ω resistor is a pullup resistor.
 It provides a defined voltage (5V) to pin 2 when the button switch is open (it "pulls it up to 5V").
 Otherwise pin 2 would be connected to nothing, or "floating", and pick up random electromagnetic noise like an antenna, leading to unpredictable HIGH/LOW values when you read it.
 When the button is closed, it pulls pin 2 low (connects it to GND = 0V), and a small current flows through the resistor and switch to GND.
 All 5V then "drop" across the resistor.
 Arduino inputs themselves just "measure" the voltage on their pins while consuming hardly any current.